hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 Your ChIP experiment is only as good as your antibody!
 The more specific the antibody, the more robust and accurate your results will be.
 Antibody deficiencies are of two main types: poor reactivity against the intended target and/or cross-reactivity with other DNA-associated proteins.
 Numerous antibodies have been shown to work in ChIP; nevertheless, **it is best to test the antibody with the specific set of cells that you are working with**.
 Here, we boil it down to the following key points:

-* Test your antibody with the use of a **Western blot**.
+* Test your antibody with the use of a [**Western blot**](https://www.nature.com/scitable/definition/western-blot-288/).
 These are performed on protein lysates from either whole-cell extracts, nuclear extracts, chromatin preparations, or immunoprecipitated material.
 * Check a few regions by **qPCR to confirm that the enrichment worked**.
-This is performed on the immunoprecipitated material, before sending it for sequencing.
+Create primers for regions of the genome you expect your protein of interest to bind.
+The PCR is performed on the immunoprecipitated material, before sending it for sequencing.
     * You can also check a region of DNA that you do not expect to be enriched and thus do not expect to be amplified by qPCR, to show that your ChIP is specific (negative control)
 * If you don't have any known targets for your protein, run a **postive control IP**.
 Histone H3 or H3k4me3 usually work very well.
 Since there is loads of H3K4me3 present at most TSSs you could design primers against the promoter of a housekeeping gene.
 If you have a good signal present, you will at least know the protocol is working well.